-Coaches are also asked to lead small group activites that ask students to look at different colleges, aspects of the college application process, or focus on particular study skills.
-These activites are a nice break from the regular tutoring day and give volunteers a chance to help fulfill the "college" part of College Coaches!
+Coaches are also asked to lead small group activities that ask students to look at different colleges, aspects of the college application process, or focus on particular study skills.
+These activities are a nice break from the regular tutoring day and give volunteers a chance to help fulfill the "college" part of College Coaches!

 How/Where/When do I apply?

 We accept applications at the beginning of each semester (in September and in January).
 Joining our listserv will ensure that you get an application link -- otherwise, links will also be posted here and to the larger volunteer listserv (which any community service minded person should join by contacting the Events and Reflections intern by e-mailing firstname.lastname@example.org!).